Pre-trial detention: During custody

-The detention period is 3 days, and can be extended for 1–4 days with the approval of the administrative person in charge of the public security organ.
+The detention period is 3 days, and can be extended for 1–4 days with the approval of the administrative person in charge of the police department.
 Suspects who commit crimes on the verge of committing crimes, committing multiple crimes, or conspiring to commit crimes can be extended for 30 days (up to 37 days).
-During the period of detention, it is ruled out that criminal suspects are released, If the procuratorate does not approve the arrest, the suspect shall be released immediately.
-If the procuratorate approves the arrest, it will go directly to the stage of investigation and custody.
+During the period of detention, it is ruled out that criminal suspects are released, If the prosecutor's office does not approve the arrest, the suspect shall be released immediately.
+If the prosecutor approves the arrest, it will go directly to the stage of investigation and custody.
 Those who need to continue the investigation and meet the conditions for release on bail pending trial or residential surveillance shall be released on bail pending trial or residential surveillance in accordance with the law.